vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **domain** shows where the call is supposed to be terminated.
 It can have the following values:

 > - “pstn”: If the call should be terminated in the PSTN network
-> - “conference”: If the call should be connected to a conference\*\*.
+> - “conference”: If the call should be connected to a conference \*.
+> - “mxp”: If the call should be connected to a Sinch SDK client.

 **applicationKey** is the unique application key.
 You can find it in the Sinch dashboard, under your app credentials.

 **originationType** may have one of the following values:

-> - “pstn”: If the incoming call comes from the PSTN network (a local phone number mapped to your application
+> - “pstn”: If the incoming call comes from the PSTN network (a local phone number mapped to your application)
-> - “mxp”: If the incoming call comes from one of the Sinch SDKs (iOS, Android, Javascript) though the data connection.
+> - “mxp”: If the incoming call comes from one of the Sinch SDKs (iOS, Android, Javascript) through data connection.

 **duration** shows the duration of the current call.